Differentially Private Decentralized Optimization with Relay Communication: Problem formulation

+Thus, we complete the proof. \end{IEEEproof} From this result, we can infer that the impact of PLF on the privacy budget is crucial.
+Moreover, it is worth pointing out PLF is related to both computation and communication, but is not equivalent to computational and communication complexity.
+This is because that if the node participates in the computation but does not share state information, there is no privacy leakage; if the node passes the same information in multiple rounds of communication, this corresponds to the privacy leakage from a single communication.

-To our knowledge, existing differentially private algorithms only focus on the privacy budget per iteration and do not take a holistic view to reduce the overall privacy budget, much less design a new algorithm by reducing the LCI of iterations.
-Thereby, we desire to design a differentially private and decentralized optimization algorithm with less LCI to achieve better privacy performance for problem \eqref{pro1}.
+To our knowledge, existing differentially private algorithms only focus on the privacy budget per iteration and do not take a holistic view to reduce the overall privacy budget, much less design a new algorithm by reducing the PLF of iterations.
+Thereby, we desire to design a differentially private and decentralized optimization algorithm with less PLF to achieve better privacy performance for problem \eqref{pro1}.